martin-micimo/ansible-docker-compose/README.md

 ...
 ```

-For a bigger setup you migth consider this directory and files layout:
+For a bigger setup you might consider this directory and files layout:

 ```
 .ansible-lint